TritonDataCenter/manta/docs/dev-notes.md

                      "posix-getopt": "1.0.0",
                      "pg": "0.11.3",

-This approach ensures that the MG build picks up your private copy of both madtom and the node-checker dependency.
-Remember that this change needs to be committed in order for MG to pick it up.
+This approach ensures that the build picks up your private copy of both madtom and the node-checker dependency.
 But when you're ready for the final push, be sure to push your changes to the dependency first, and remember to remove (don't just revert) the above change to the zone's package.json!